ShaderFrog/glsl-parser/README.md

 # What?

 - Making this Babel ESTree compatible to use babel ecosystem
+  - Huh maybe not, since ESTree is JS specific
 - Shaderfrog engine for switching testing
 - I may have to preprocess?